 This is one of the best ways of revamping your wardrobe without shelling a fortune.
 Tie and Dye can help create intricate patterns on plain whites that look and feel unbelievably fresh.
 Most of all, it takes hardly any effort to do this while the results are often spectacular.
 Tie and Dye works well with plain cotton shirts, shorts, and even pants.

 Working with paints can create exciting new products from boring old clothes.
 You can remodel your denim shorts with patterns like stars and polka dots using a template.
 Painted patterns add a layer of contrast to the clothing and it appears like a whole new article.

-On the other hand, shortening a dress, a pair of shorts, or a top makes them contemporary.
-An old T-shirt can be turned into a happening crop-top with just a pair of scissors easily.
+Moreover, the act of shortening a dress, a pair of shorts, or a top imbues them with a contemporary touch.
+With a simple pair of scissors, an old T-shirt can effortlessly be transformed into a trendy crop-top, resulting in a fashionable statement.

 Sleeves can completely alter the appearance of attire if done right.
 For tank tops, go for added lace sleeves that take just a few minutes of your time, but create a powerful statement.

 You can also take off the sleeves of an old top, tie the sides at the back with a bow-tie-shaped ribbon, and voilà, you have a whole new top!

 Get that boho look with a few old tees!
 Take 2-3 single-coloured T-shirts or tank tops, cut off some of the top parts and sew one below the other to make a maxi dress.
 Adding zippers to boot-cut jeans can make them slim-fitting ones in no time.

 While all the above can be done by yourself, a bolder statement can be made through professionally designed custom clothing.
 You can have your business, club, or team logo embossed on high-quality clothing made from rich fabrics.